Verbal and Non-Verbal Communication Skills: Ten Golden Rules

 • Listen to the other person.
 It’s so easy to plan your next sentences, forgetting to listen to the answer.
 Watch TV interviewers and see how often they ask a question that’s already been answered, because they forgot to listen.

 • Give a context to what you say.
 Don’t launch straight in to a set of instructions or questions, but set the scene first.
 Your listener needs time to adjust to the new topic.
-Phrases such as “can we talk about arrangements for the weekend,” help her start thinking and make it easier for her to understand.
+Phrases such as “can we talk about arrangements for the weekend,” tune her in, help her start thinking and make it easier for her to understand.

 • Take turns.
 Let the other person finish what they have to say and avoid interrupting.
 This matters even more in a tricky situation, when an interruption signals that you are not prepared to consider another’s point of view.